micropython-IMU/micropython-bno055/README.md

  * `i2c` An initialised I2C instance.
  * `address=0x28` Default device address.
 The Adafruit breakout allows this to be changed to 0x29 for the case where two devices are attached to one bus.
- * `crystal=True` Use an external crystal for higher accuracy if one is provided.
-The Adafruit board has a crystal.
+ * `crystal=True`  If `True` use an external crystal for higher accuracy; the Adafruit board has a crystal.
+If the hardware does not have a crystal this should be `False`: the chip's internal oscillator will be used.

 The following optional args provide for vehicle relative coordinates.
 The default values assume that the IMU is mounted component side up and in the